Tom8l/calorie-and-macro-calculator/README.md

 ## Miscellaneous

-The **Next Steps** tab contains information regarding what you should do after you're done determining your calorie and macro intake.
-More specifically, it briefly covers the following areas:
+The **Next Steps** tab will briefly cover what to do after calculating your macros, and link to other resources regarding:
+- How to track your progress
 - How to ensure you actually stay on track with your diet
-- How to track your weight **properly**